TomasHubelbauer/webgl-op-1/README.md

 - Find out if I can speed up the Droste demo: https://stackoverflow.com/q/56841018/2715716
 - Create a demo of a cube with rounded corners
-- Create a demo of a cube with rounded corners with one radius on vertical edges and another on horizontal edges
+- Add front and back faces to the cube with rounded vertical edge axes (Generate tris for each arc face and add a back face and a front recessed face)
 - Create a demo where a portion of the mesh is textured and another just colored (Probably need to pass this information to the shared and go with color/UV depending)
 - Create a scene with multiple objects in it